 If you are not 100% sure whether you are being scammed or not, then you can also contact me for advice.

 Our planet is unfortunately riddled with vermin, and the online dating jungle is certainly a very popular habitat.
 But please don’t let the actions of these bottom feeders deter you from looking for your soulmate online.
-As providing you are prepared, know what to look out for, and join a reputable dating site.
-Then you should be able to successfully navigate the snakes, crocodiles and other nasties to find your very own Jane or Tarzan.
+Providing you are well prepared, know what to look out for, and join a reputable dating site, then you should easily be able to successfully navigate the snakes, crocodiles and other nasties to find your very own Jane or Tarzan.